2.2. Creating Your First Pocket Query - Steps

 - Scroll down to "From Origin" and select the option that gives you the best center point of the location where you'd like to geocache.
 If you know the coordinates of the center point, this option will be the most accurate.

 - Enter the radius of the area where you'd like to search.

 - Leaving the "Placed During" options unchecked will offer the most results.

 - Leaving the attributes unchecked will offer the most results.

 - Under "In the format," you have the choice of either the GPX or the LOC results.
 GPX results will offer more information about the geocache listing including hints and logs.
 If you'd prefer to receive only the coordinates of the geocache location, select TopoGrafix LOC Format from the drop-down menu.

 - You're all set!
 Click "Submit Information."

 - After you hit "Submit Information," a link will appear at the top of the page allowing you to "preview the search."
-Click on this link and you will see all the geocache listings that will receive either by email or instant download*** in either GPX or LOC format.
+Click on this link and you will see all the geocache listings that you will receive either in a download link via email or instant download*** in either GPX or LOC format.
 If you want to make any changes to the Pocket Query, click on the "Edit" link at the top of the preview page.

 A Tip for maximizing your Pocket Queries:

 This option allows you to create one-off pocket queries for special trips or events.
 If, for example, your family takes a yearly trip to a summer cabin at the lake, create a "Lake Trip" Pocket Query, and activate it the week before you travel by checking the day of the week you want to receive the Pocket Query email.
 Select the above "Un-check" option, so that you do not continue to get this Pocket Query every other week of the year.
 You can follow this process each year to receive the updated list of geocaches specific to that time and place.